-At a reasonable price these insect infested lollies also make great gift ideas.
+At a reasonable price these insect infested lollipops also make great gift ideas.
 As a stocking stuffer for a teenage boy or girl it's sure to be a huge hit.
 The other thing is although you wouldn't normally think of eating scorpions and other creepy, crawly insects these ones have been bred to be entirely edible!
 They are real candy suckers with bugs.

-Edible Insect Snacks on Amazon US
+Even Amazon Has Edible Insect Snacks

-Surprise your party guests with edible insect snacks and make it a competion by letting them taste different snacks blindfolded and squeeze in some edible insect.
-Some say they're really delicious and why shouldn't they be.
+I've been told that they're really delicious and why shouldn't they be.
 Fried Spider legs are a delicacy in Thailand, the Aboriginals ate/eat larves because they're full of protein.

 Voices come up to eat more insects and or bugs in order to obtain the protein we all need to stay healthy and less meat which is quite costly.
 I always wonder where and how the norm started that bugs and insects are considered non edible food.
-The aboriginals didn't die after eating the fat protein rich larfs and neither did the people in Thailand (and other countries) where eating big spider legs and crickets is considered as normal as are chicken legs in the Western world.
+The aboriginals didn't die after eating the fat protein rich larva and neither did the people in Thailand (and other countries) where eating big spider legs and crickets is considered as normal as are chicken legs in the Western world.

 © 2010 Titia Geertman